33 y.o. Eric Skripka awoke in a hospital bed…

 This “Sheepdog’s” Brave Actions To Protect An Innocent Woman Nearly Cost Him His Life!

-Eric approached Howard as he continued his assault on his girlfriend, and shouted…
+Eric approached Howard as he continued to beat his girlfriend in full public view, and shouted…

 “Dude, that’s enough!”